astronuttt/fastlimits/docs/user-guide/keys.md

 ### Key functions

-the rules are the same for all key functions, wether they are middleware level or endpoint level.
+key functions are, deep down, `dependencies`, so you can use `Depends` in them!

-we can use the function that we used for the middleware level key:
+we can write an endpoint level key function like this:

 ```py
 def get_user_id(user: User = Depends(get_current_user)) -> str: